blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Taking the women of the defeated disbelievers as slaves

 - Buying and selling slave men
+- Encouraging the ownership of slaves, since freeing one's slaves frees them from their sins
 - Having intercourse with the women of the disbelievers who have been eliminated if she does not object
 - Buying and selling captive women after intercourse if the owner always pulled out, or if she is not pregnant